icopy-site/awesome/docs/awesome/discount-for-student-dev.md

 * [Kaltura](https://developer.kaltura.com/github-student-developer-pack) [FREE] - Kaltura VPaaS simplifies building smart, interactive VOD, Live and real-time video experiences and apps at global scale.$10K/year in Kaltura VPaaS credits while you are a student.

+* [FlashDrive.io](https://flashdrive.io) - Deploy any code directly from Git with lot of supported languages out of the box and Docker support. $100 free credits for everyone + $1000 free credits per year with student program (ask support@flashdrive.io)

 ## Email